 Health Indicator Report of Obesity Among Adults

-San Juan Local Health District (43.8%) had the highest rate of adult obesity, followed by Tooele County Local Health District (36.1%).
-The lowest rate was seen for Summit County Local Health District (12.3%).
+Tooele County Local Health District had the highest rate of adult obesity 43.0%, followed by San Juan County (37.0%) and Southeast Utah Local Health District (36.9%).
+The lowest rate was seen for Summit County Local Health District (13.4%).

-NotesObesity is defined as a BMI of 30 or more.
+NotesObesity is defined as a body mass index (BMI) of 30 or more.
 BMI is calculated by dividing weight in kilograms by the square of height in meters.
-In 2016, Utah BRFSS modified its methodology for age adjustment to align with U.S. age adjustment.
-Data has been updated from 2011 onward in all chart views to reflect this modification. [[br]] [[br]] Percentages have been age-adjusted to the U.S. 2000 standard population. [[br]] [[br]]Note: At the time of this update, the BRFSS U.S. dataset did not include an age variable but did include five age categories up to age 80+ (vs. the typical weighting scheme that includes 85+).
+In 2016, Utah BRFSS modified its methodology for age adjustment to align with U.S. age adjustment. [[br]] [[br]] Percentages have been age-adjusted to the U.S. 2000 standard population. [[br]] [[br]]Note: At the time of this update, the BRFSS U.S. dataset did not include an age variable but did include five age categories up to age 80+ (vs. the typical weighting scheme that includes 85+).
 Comparisons with both weighting schemes were compared using Utah data, and the difference was about 1/100 of a percentage point.

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health